Living with low vision

 The journalist and actress Patty Bonet speaks about the everyday life of a person with albinism in a short film

-A road, a supermarket, a restaurant, a park… They are everyday landscapes that can turn inhospitable when blurry and saturated with light. ¿Lo ves? (“Can you see it?”), a short film written and directed by the journalist and actress with albinism Patty Bonet, tells her everyday struggles due to the low vision produced by this genetic condition.
+A road, a supermarket, a restaurant, a park… They are everyday landscapes that can turn inhospitable when blurry and saturated with light. ¿Lo ves? (“Can you see it?” with English subtitles), a short film written and directed by the journalist and actress with albinism Patty Bonet, tells her everyday struggles due to the low vision produced by this genetic condition.

 Despite the lack of pigmentation being the most characteristic feature of some albinism types, visual deficits are common to all of them.
 As the researcher of the National Centre for Biotechnology and specialist in albinism Lluís Montoliu states, «of the twenty types of albinism we currently know, most manifest with pigmentation disorders, but not all.
 Some types, such as ocular albinism or some syndromes, do not present it.
 In any case, all types of albinism present the same visual alterations».